project-codeflare/appwrapper/docs/fault_tolerance.md

 ### Configuration Details

-The parameters of the retry loop described about are configured at the operator level and can be customized on a workload-specific basis by adding annotations.
+The parameters of the retry loop described about are configured at the operator level and can be customized on a per-AppWrapper basis by adding annotations.
 The table below lists the parameters, gives their default, and the annotation that can be used to customize them.